RobTillaart/SHT85/README.md

 - **float getHumidity()** computes the relative humidity in % based on the latest raw reading, and returns it.
 - **float getTemperature()** computes the temperature in °C based on the latest raw reading, and returns it.
 - **float getFahrenheit()** computes the temperature in °F based on the latest raw reading, and returns it.
+Note that the optional offset is set in °Celsius.
 - **uint16_t getRawHumidity()** returns the raw two-byte representation of humidity directly from the sensor.
 - **uint16_t getRawTemperature()** returns the raw two-byte representation of temperature directly from the sensor.